rubygems/bundler-site/source/v1.12/bundle_outdated.html.md

 <code>--patch</code>: Display gems with a patch version update

-<code>--parseable</code>: Disaply the output in a machine-readable format
+<code>--parseable</code>: Display the output in a machine-readable format

 Outdated lists the names and versions of gems that have a newer version available in the given source.
 Calling outdated with [GEM [GEM]] will only check for newer